Identity theft: United States

 Identity theft complaints as a percentage of all fraud complaints decreased from 2004 to 2006.
 The Federal Trade Commission reported that fraud complaints in general were growing faster than ID theft complaints.
 The findings were similar in two other FTC studies done in 2003 and 2005.
 In 2003, 4.6 percent of the US population said they were a victim of ID theft.
 In 2005, that number had dropped to 3.7 percent of the population.
 The commission's 2003 estimate was that identity theft accounted for some $52.6 billion of losses in the preceding year alone and affected more than 9.91 million Americans; the figure comprises $47.6 billion lost by businesses and $5 billion lost by consumers.

 According to the U.S. Bureau of Justice Statistics, in 2010, 7% of US households experienced identity theft - up from 5.5% in 2005 when the figures were first assembled, but broadly flat since 2007.
 In 2012, approximately 16.6 million persons, or 7% of all U.S. residents age 16 or older, reported being victims of one or more incidents of identity theft.

 At least two states, California and Wisconsin have created an Office of Privacy Protection to assist their citizens in avoiding and recovering from identity theft.

 In 2009, Indiana created an Identity Theft Unit within their Office of Attorney General to educate and assist consumers in avoiding and recovering from identity theft as well as assist law enforcement in investigating and prosecuting identity theft crimes.

 In Massachusetts in 2009–2010, Governor Deval Patrick committed to balancing consumer protection with the needs of small business owners.
 His Office of Consumer Affairs and Business Regulation announced certain adjustments to Massachusetts' identity theft regulations that maintain protections and also allow flexibility in compliance.
 These updated regulations went into effect on 1 March 2010.
 The regulations are clear that their approach to data security is a risk-based approach important to small businesses and might not handle a lot of personal information about customers.

 The IRS has created the IRS Identity Protection Specialized Unit to help taxpayers' who are victims of federal tax-related identity theft.
 Generally, the identity thief will use a stolen SSN to file a forged tax return and attempt to get a fraudulent refund early in the filing season.
 A taxpayer will need to fill out Form 14039, Identity Theft Affidavit.

 As for the future of medical care and Medicaid, people are mostly concerned about cloud computing.
 The addition of using cloud information within the United States medicare system would institute easily accessible health information for individuals, but that also makes it easier for identity theft.
 Currently, new technology is being produced to help encrypt and protect files, which will create a smooth transition to cloud technology in the healthcare system.

 Notification

-Many states followed California's lead and enacted mandatory data breach notification laws.
+All 50 states have enacted mandatory data breach notification laws.
 As a result, companies that report a data breach typically report it to all their customers.